Billy Sunday: Under the administration of Nell

 Eleven years into Sunday's evangelistic career, both he and his wife had been pushed to their emotional limits.
 Long separations had exacerbated his natural feelings of inadequacy and insecurity.
-As a product of a childhood that could well be described as a series of losses, he was extremely dependent on his wife's love and encouragement.
+Sunday depended on his wife's love and encouragement.
 For her part, Nell found it increasingly difficult to handle household responsibilities, the needs of four children (including a newborn), and the long-distance emotional welfare of her husband.
-His ministry was also expanding, and he needed an administrator, a job for which his wife was ideally suited.
+His ministry was also expanding, and he needed an administrator.
 In 1908, the Sundays decided to entrust their children to a nanny so that Nell could manage the revival campaigns.

 Nell Sunday transformed her husband's out-of-the-back-pocket organization into a "nationally renowned phenomenon."
 New personnel were hired, and by the New York campaign of 1917, the Sundays had a paid staff of twenty-six.
 There were musicians, custodians, and advance men; but the Sundays also hired Bible teachers of both genders, who among other responsibilities, held daytime meetings at schools and shops and encouraged their audiences to attend the main tabernacle services in the evenings.
 The most significant of these new staff members were Homer Rodeheaver, an exceptional song leader and music director who worked with the Sundays for almost twenty years beginning in 1910, and Virginia Healey Asher, who (besides regularly singing duets with Rodeheaver) directed the women's ministries, especially the evangelization of young working women.

 Campaign platform

-With his wife administering the campaign organization, Sunday was free to do what he did best: compose and deliver colloquial sermons.
+With his wife administering the campaign organization, Sunday was free to compose and deliver colloquial sermons.
 Typically, Homer Rodeheaver would first warm up the crowd with congregational singing that alternated with numbers from gigantic choirs and music performed by the staff.
 When Sunday felt the moment right, he would launch into his message.
 Sunday gyrated, stood on the pulpit, ran from one end of the platform to the other, and dove across the stage, pretending to slide into home plate.
 Sometimes he even smashed chairs to emphasize his points.
 His sermon notes had to be printed in large letters so that he could catch a glimpse of them as he raced by the pulpit.
 In messages attacking sexual sin to groups of men only, Sunday could be graphic for the era.